 She couldn’t go with him.
 Wouldn’t?
 He’d never know.

 He was four, maybe five or six.
 He couldn’t be sure.
-He’d tried to forget, because it was on that ship the Bad Thing happened, and he had a hard enough time reliving the future.
+He’d tried to forget, because it was on that ship the Bad Thing happened, and he had a hard enough time facing the future.

 Jonathan’s name used to be Eiji.
-It could mean second-born or peace or prosperity, depending on how it was written.
+It could mean second-born, or peace, or prosperity, depending on how it was written.
 It could also mean eternity, but it was not an eternal name.

 He knew.
-He’d already painted it.
+He’d already painted it fleeting, ephemeral.

 His mother had taught him to hide his painting, to do everything he could to keep it from prying eyes, and he tried.
 The problem was he couldn’t always help what and when he painted.

 He couldn’t not do it, vomiting brain-matter through his fingers and hands until it existed outside himself and not cluttering his head anymore.
 It had to happen or he’d go blind with it, deaf with it, writhing and screaming on the floor and gripping his skull until he had the chance to draw it out.
 So the day he left port, his cheeks still stinging from the passage of many tears, he wandered down into the hold because he knew what was coming.

 Already shaking with too much sight, he searched for and found a relatively smooth place on the hull.
 He only had a few small inks with him—nothing much, but his mother (whom he later realized was a prostitute) had little to give.
 He knew to use it sparingly; to be cautious, careful, economical, but the images spilled from him even as he spilled his precious ink.

 Eiji-who-would-be-Jonathan gasped and tremored, threw up weak rice and water porridge, and drew with shaking hands until the invasions left his head to sit in black strokes on the wood.
 They were frightening images: a woman unlike anything he’d ever seen and scarier than the yokai he’d imagined.